 An armed man tried to breach security at an FBI office in Cincinnati

-CINCINNATI — An armed man decked out in body armor tried to breach a security screening area at an FBI field office in Ohio on Thursday, then fled and exchanged gunfire in a standoff with law enforcement, authorities said.
+CINCINNATI — An armed man decked out in body armor tried to breach a security screening area at an FBI field office in Ohio on Thursday, then fled and was injured in an exchange of gunfire in a standoff with law enforcement, authorities said.

-The confrontation at the FBI's Cincinnati field office comes as officials warn of an increase in threats against federal agents in the days following a search of former President Donald Trump's Mar-a-Lago estate in Florida.
+The confrontation that began at the FBI's Cincinnati field office came as officials warned of an increase in threats against federal agents in the days following a search of former President Donald Trump's Mar-a-Lago estate in Florida.

-Federal officials said the man had "attempted to breach" the visitor's screening area at the FBI office and fled when he was confronted by agents.
-He was chased onto Interstate 71 and has exchanged gunfire with police, according to the Clinton County Emergency Management Agency.
+Federal officials said the man "attempted to breach" the visitor's screening area at the FBI office and fled when agents confronted him.
+He was chased onto Interstate 71, and a shot was fired from his car, according to the Ohio State Highway Patrol.

-Authorities have closed the interstate in both directions as police remained in a standoff.
-No injuries were immediately reported.
+The suspect left the interstate and abandoned his car on nearby roads, where he exchanged gunfire with police.
+The man has "unknown injuries," but no one else was hurt, the patrol said.
+The standoff remained in progress as of midafternoon Thursday.

 There have been growing threats in recent days against FBI agents and offices across the country since federal agents executed a search warrant at Mar-a-Lago.
 On Gab, a social media site popular with white supremacists and antisemites, users have warned they are preparing for an armed revolution.